 After Medicaid was founded in 1965, Indiana was one of the last states to implement a Medicaid program, waiting until Jan.
 1, 1970.
 Legislation authorizing the state-federal partnership was enacted in July 1965.
 Forty-one-states and the District of Columbia moved ahead with Medicaid implementation before Indiana.

-As a result of the ACA Medicaid expansion, Indiana’s Medicaid and CHIP enrollment grew significantly from 2013 through 2020, going from 1,120,674 enrollees to more than 1,563,000 enrollees as of May 2020.
-More than half a million Indianans are enrolled in Medicaid as a result of the expanded eligibility guidelines implemented by the ACA and the state’s HIP 2.0 waiver.
+As a result of the ACA Medicaid expansion, Indiana’s Medicaid and CHIP enrollment grew significantly from 2013 through 2020, going from 1,120,674 enrollees to 1,872,110 enrollees as of June 2021.
+And nearly 700,000 of those enrollees have Medicaid coverage as a result of the expanded eligibility guidelines implemented by the ACA and the state’s HIP 2.0 waiver.

 From 2013 to 2014, the uninsured rate in Indiana declined slightly from 14 percent to 11.9 percent, according to U.S. Census data.
-By 2016, after Medicaid had been expanded, the uninsured rate fell to 8.1 percent (it stayed at roughly the same level in subsequent years, growing slightly to 8.3 percent by 2018, which mirrored the nationwide trend of increasing uninsured rates under the Trump administration).
+By 2016, after Medicaid had been expanded, the uninsured rate fell to 8.1% (it stayed at roughly the same level in subsequent years, growing slightly to 8.7% by 2019, which mirrored the nationwide trend of increasing uninsured rates under the Trump administration).
 Medicaid expansion — despite its complexities in Indiana — is playing a significant role in driving down the uninsured rate.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.